peter-w-bryant/MYSH-MyShell/README.md

 3. If the user types ```alias``` followed by a word, if the word matches a current alias-name, my shell prints the alias-name and the corresponding replacement value; if the word does not match a current alias-name, it just continues execution.

 The user can also unalias alias-names; if the user types ```unalias alias-name``` my shell removes the alias from its list.
-If "alias-name" does not exist as an alias, it will just continue.
-If the user does not specify "alias-name" or there are too many arguments to unalias my shell prints <i>unalias: Incorrect number of arguments.</i> and continues execution.
+If <i>alias-name</i> does not exist as an alias, it will just continue.
+If the user does not specify <i>alias-name</i> or there are too many arguments to unalias my shell prints <i>unalias: Incorrect number of arguments.</i> and continues execution.

 Another important thing I wanted to note: there are three words that cannot be used as alias-names: alias, unalias, and exit.
 For example, if the user types ```alias alias some-string```, ```alias unalias some-string```, or ```alias exit some-string```, my shell prints to stderr <i>alias: Too dangerous to alias that.</i> and continues execution.<br>